TruDan/arduino-esp32/docs/source/api/wifi.rst

 Basic Usage
 ***********

-To start the Wi-Fi as AP
+To start the Wi-Fi as Access Point.

 .. code-block:: arduino

     WiFi.softAP(ssid, password);

+Please see the full example of the WiFiAP in: `ap example`_.

 begin
 *****